People often ask, “Is there a test for asbestos exposure?”

-Here we will overview the diagnostic process as well as several of the most popular medical testing procedures that are used.
+Here we will answer some of the most common questions about asbestos exposure, overview the diagnostic process and review the most popular medical testing procedures that are used.

-It is only through taking a comprehensive look at a person’s medical history, including their place of employment, culture, and environmental history, that any asbestos-related diseases can be identified.
+It is only through taking a comprehensive look at a person’s medical history, including their place of employment, culture, and environmental history, that any asbestos-related diseases may be suspected.